googleapis/python-aiplatform/README.rst

-Python Client for Cloud AI Platform
+Python Client for Vertex AI
 =================================================

 |beta| |pypi| |versions|

-`Cloud AI Platform`_: Google Cloud AI Platform is an integrated suite of machine learning tools and services for building and using ML models with AutoML or custom code.
+`Vertex AI`_: Google Vertex AI is an integrated suite of machine learning tools and services for building and using ML models with AutoML or custom code.
 It offers both novices and experts the best workbench for the entire machine learning development lifecycle.

 - `Client Library Documentation`_
 - `Product Documentation`_